-The Presidential Cycle is a theory that suggests that the United States stock market experiences a decline in the first year that a new president takes office.
+The Presidential Cycle is a theory that suggests that the United States stock market experiences a decline in the first year a new president takes office.
 The theory was first developed by Yale Hirsch, a stock market historian.
 It suggests that the US presidential elections exert a predictable effect on the economy.
-Specifically, the stock market starts to improve in the second year after the election, and the cycle continues in the next presidential election.
+According to the theory, the stock market starts to improve in the second year after the Presidential election.

-Hirsch’s theory was “effective” in the 1900s, and investors even used the presidential cycle as a market timing indicator for the stock market.
-However it has since lost its predictive power and had various presidents take office and actually see a surge in the stock market, namely the S&P 500 rose in the first years of the Trump, Bush and Obama Administration.
+Hirsch’s theory was shown valid for most of the 20th century.
+Some investors even used the presidential cycle as a market timing indicator for the stock market.
+However, it has since lost its predictive power.
+In the 21st century, the stock market has surged in the initial year of Presidencies.
+The S&P 500 index rose in the first years of the Trump, Bush, and Obama Administrations.

-Here is some of the proposed reasoning as to why the election of a new presidents affects the stock market performance.
+Hirsch offered his reasoning on why the election of a new President affects stock market performance.

-In the third and fourth year, the stock market would do well again, as there is a chance of re-election the sitting president will start campaigning again, and having a strong economy is a great way to get votes.
-The president will prioritize programs that aim to heat up the economy, making the third and fourth years the strongest of his four-year term.
+In the third and fourth year of a Presidency, a sitting president will start campaigning again.
+Having a strong economy is a great way to get votes.
+Therefore, the President is likely to prioritize programs that aim to heat up the economy.
+If such programs succeed, this may logically have a positive effect on the stock market.

-Past history of the stock market’s performance during US presidential elections shows that there is some relevance in the using the presidential cycle as a stock market indicator.
-Since the presidential election cycle has been proven false in the late 20th century and the early 21st century, investors should only use the cycle as one of the factors, rather than as the only factor, that influences the economic and market conditions.
+Past history of the stock market’s performance shows that there is some validity for using the Presidential cycle as a stock market indicator.
+However, the cycle has proven unreliable as an indicator in the early 21st century.
+Therefore, investors are advised against using the Presidential cycle as a standalone indicator.
+Instead, they should consider other factors that may potentially influence economic and market conditions.

-In addition, the US president lacks the power to control what happens in the global political environment.
-Certainly, political actions by the president and legislation originating from the US leader or the legislators from his party still affect the financial markets.
+In addition, the US President lacks the power to control what happens in the global political environment.
+Certainly, actions by the President or Congress may affect the financial markets.

-However, the timing of the president’s term regarding the stock market is one of the factors influencing market risk, and other factors may include the investor psychology, interest rates, and the performance of the global economy.
+The timing of the President’s term relative to the stock market is just one of the factors influencing market risk.
+Other factors may include investor psychology, interest rates, and the performance of the global economy.

 Case Study: Performance of the S&P 500 during Presidential Election Cycles

-The Schwab Center for Financial Research analyzed the S&P 500 market performance from 1950 to 2015 to determine how the market performance correlated with the presidential cycles.
-The study looked at 16 election cycles, in which the first year of the cycle coincides with the first year of the US president’s term.
-It revealed that, in the first year, nine of the 16 cycles analyzed finished lower than the rest of the years in a president’s term.
+The Schwab Center for Financial Research analyzed the S&P 500 market performance from 1950 to 2015 to determine how closely market performance correlated with the Presidential cycles.
+The study looked at 16 election cycles, in which the first year of the cycle coincides with the first year of the US President’s term.
+It revealed that in nine of the 16 cycles analyzed, the index finished lower than the rest of the years in a President’s term.

-The third year of the cycle was the best year for equities, rising in all but two of the 16 cycles analyzed, and with an average return of 16.4%.
-The last year of the cycle, which is also the actual election year, was found to have been good for equities, and it rose in 81% of the cycles analyzed and delivered an average return of 6.6%.
+The third year of the cycle was the best year for equities, rising in all but two of the 16 cycles analyzed, and showing an average return of 16.4%.
+The last year of the cycle, which is also the next election year, was also found to have been good for equities.
+Overall, stocks rose in 81% of the cycles analyzed, delivering an average return of 6.6%.